Zh1end22/god-converter/README.md

 # God Converter

-God Converter is a command-line tool that converts documents from a MinIO bucket into PDF format using LibreOffice.
+God Converter is a command-line tool that converts documents into PDF format before being uploaded to MinIO using LibreOffice.
 It is designed for automation, backend workflows, and integration with data pipelines.

 ---